KCC uses Angel Learning Management System for online courses. If you are new to ANGEL or need assistance, please review the links to the left.

 During summer 2014, a select number of courses were delivered or enhanced with the new Canvas LMS that will replace Angel by spring 2015.
-During the fall 2014 term, more classes will make the transition from Angel to Canvas.
+During the current fall 2014 term, more classes have made the transition from Angel to Canvas.
+The transition will end in December 2014, and all courses will be utilizing Canvas beginning in January 2015.
 Learn more about the transition to Canvas.

 How do I register for an online course?